DOCTOR STRANGE Review

 Director Scott Derrickson, who had previously directed SINISTER and the 2008 remake of THE DAY THE EARTH STOOD STILL, does little with his camera to tell his story.
 While DOCTOR STRANGE is a visually ambitious action film, it is patently lazy during its expository dialogue scenes.
 This is especially apparent in the film’s first act.
 Cumberbatch does all of the heavy lifting here, delivering line after line regarding his frustrations while starting fights with Rachel McAdams so that he has a love interest to win back later down the line.

 I will commend Derrickson for delivering an origin story that manages to keep itself under 120 minutes.
 In addition to being quite short for a Marvel property, DOCTOR STRANGE also is a little less shameless about its in-film ad space.
-We get brief glimpses at an infinity stone and references for what’s to come in future Marvel installments, but nothing is ever quite as intrusive as CAPTAIN AMERICA: CIVIL WAR’s ludicrous detour to enlist Spiderman, and the pointless airport battle sequence.
+We get brief glimpses at an infinity stone and references for what’s to come in future Marvel installments, but nothing is ever quite as intrusive as CAPTAIN AMERICA: CIVIL WAR’s ludicrous detour to enlist Spiderman, the web slinging superhero, and the pointless airport battle sequence.
 But the fact that DOCTOR STRANGE has no choice but to exist as a piece of a monolithic series is what really frustrates me.

 I’m pretty sure it’s all for this man’s amusement